-Failure of IT equipment, e.g. last minute printer-failure, will not be accepted as an excuse for missing a deadline.
+Poor IT practice e.g. no back up of electronic documents, will not be accepted as an excuse for missing a deadline.

 Students should be notified of the submission date for assessed work at the start of the module.
 It is good practice to include such information in the module descriptor.

 Students may use the Mitigating Circumstances Procedures to apply for an extension of the submission date for assessed work or reduction in the University penalties.
 The decision will be taken on the basis of: (i) advice received from a medical practitioner or the University Counselling service, or (ii) evidence that serious and unpredictable circumstances (e.g. a bereavement) affected the students ability to complete the work on time.

 Individual staff members do not have the power to grant extensions.

 Reports should normally be written in LaTeX using the Department's standard template: